folio-org/stripes-cli/doc/user-guide.md

 When developing multiple Stripes apps and/or core modules at the same time, it is often desired to work with a platform containing most or all of the available FOLIO Stripes modules.
 See [new development setup](https://github.com/folio-org/stripes-core/blob/master/doc/new-development-setup.md) in stripes-core for more details.
 The Stripes CLI provides commands to simplify the creation of such platforms, consolidating several of the steps.

-Prerequisites:  The following assumes an existing Okapi backend, such as the FOLIO testing-backend Vagrant box, is installed and running locally on your development.
-See (TODO: link here) on how to setup a FOLIO testing-backend.
+Prerequisites:  An Okapi backend is required.
+See [development prerequisites](#development-prerequisites)

 ### Environment setup